 1 storing, selling, and transporting the manufactured products, even though the administration and 2 distribution operations are performed by, or in connection with, a manufacturing business.
-3 (8) State and political subdivisions. - From the sale to, and from the storage, use, or other 4 consumption by, this state, any city, town, district, or other political subdivision of this state.
-5 Every redevelopment agency created pursuant to chapter 31 of title 45 is deemed to be a subdivision of the municipality where it is located.
-6 7 (9) Food and food ingredients. - From the sale and storage, use, or other consumption in 8 this state of food and food ingredients as defined in § 44-18-7.1(1).
+3 (8) State and political subdivisions From the sale to, and from the storage, use, or other 4 consumption by, this state, any city, town, district, or other political subdivision of this state.
+5 Every redevelopment agency created pursuant to chapter 31 of title 45 is deemed to be a 6 subdivision of the municipality where it is located.
+7 (9) Food and food ingredients From the sale and storage, use, or other consumption in 8 this state of food and food ingredients as defined in § 44-18-7.1(l).
 9 For the purposes of this exemption "food and food ingredients" shall not include candy, 10 soft drinks, dietary supplements, alcoholic beverages, tobacco, food sold through vending 11 machines, or prepared food, as those terms are defined in § 44-18-7.1, unless the prepared food is: 12 (i) Sold by a seller whose primary NAICS classification is manufacturing in sector 311, 13 except sub-sector 3118 (bakeries); 14 (ii) Sold in an unheated state by weight or volume as a single item; 15 (iii) Bakery items, including bread, rolls, buns, biscuits, bagels, croissants, pastries, 16 donuts, danish, cakes, tortes, pies, tarts, muffins, bars, cookies, tortillas; and 17 is not sold with utensils provided by the seller, including plates, knives, forks, spoons, 18 glasses, cups, napkins, or straws.
-19 (10) Medicines, drugs, and durable medical equipment. - From the sale and from the 20 storage, use, or other consumption in this state, of; 21 (i) "Drugs" as defined in § 44-18-7.1(h)(i), sold on prescriptions, medical oxygen, and 22 insulin whether or not sold on prescription.
-For purposes of this exemption drugs shall not 23 include over-the-counter drugs and grooming and hygiene products as defined in § 44-18-24 7.1(h)(iii).
+19 (10) Medicines, drugs, and durable medical equipment From the sale and from the 20 storage, use, or other consumption in this state, of; 21 (i) "Drugs" as defined in § 44-18-7.1(h)(i), sold on prescriptions, medical oxygen, and 22 insulin whether or not sold on prescription.
+For purposes of this exemption drugs shall not 23 include over-the-counter drugs and grooming and hygiene products as defined in § 44-18- 24 7.1(h)(iii).
 25 (ii) Durable medical equipment as defined in § 44-18-7.1(k) for home use only, 26 including, but not limited to, syringe infusers, ambulatory drug delivery pumps, hospital beds, 27 convalescent chairs, and chair lifts.
 Supplies used in connection with syringe infusers and 28 ambulatory drug delivery pumps that are sold on prescription to individuals to be used by them to 29 dispense or administer prescription drugs, and related ancillary dressings and supplies used to 30 dispense or administer prescription drugs, shall also be exempt from tax.
-31 (11) Prosthetic devices and mobility enhancing equipment. - From the sale and from the storage, use, or other consumption in this state, of prosthetic devices as defined in § 44-18-7.1(t), sold on prescription, including, but not limited to: artificial limbs, dentures, spectacles, eyeglasses, and artificial eyes; artificial hearing devices and hearing aids, whether or not sold on
+31 (iii) Disposable medical supplies for home care of a chronic condition, including, but not 32 limited to: blood test strips, single use syringes, and inhalers.
+33 (11) Prosthetic devices and mobility enhancing equipment From the sale and from the 34 storage, use, or other consumption in this state, of prosthetic devices as defined in § 44-18-7.1(t),

-- prescription; and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches and canes. - 3 (12) Coffins, caskets, urns, shrouds, and burial garments.
-From the sale and from the 4 storage, use, or other consumption in this state of coffins, or caskets, urns, and shrouds or other 5 burial garments and items that are ordinarily sold by a funeral director as part of the business of 6 funeral directing. - (13) Motor vehicles sold to nonresidents.
+- sold on prescription, including, but not limited to: artificial limbs, dentures, spectacles, eyeglasses, and artificial eyes; artificial hearing devices and hearing aids, whether or not sold on prescription; and mobility enhancing equipment as defined in § 44-18-7.1(p), including wheelchairs, crutches and canes. - (12) Coffins, caskets, and burial garments.
+From the sale and from the storage, use, or other consumption in this state of coffins or caskets, and shrouds or other burial garments that are ordinarily sold by a funeral director as part of the business of funeral directing. - (13) Motor vehicles sold to nonresidents.